-Weird clocks that run on any device with a modern web browser.
+These unusual clocks run on any device with a modern web browser.

-These are 17 functional, animated, third-party analog and digital watch face apps designed to run in the Apple Watch’s built-in WebKit browser.
+These are 19 functional, animated, third-party analog and digital watch face apps designed to run in the Apple Watch’s built-in WebKit browser.
+I add new ones periodically.
 Once started, they can continue running without an Internet connection.
 If you wish, they can appear automatically when you raise your wrist or tap the screen.
 Each includes multiple colors, styles, and options, such as a high-speed Demo mode.

 To access all of these faces on your Watch at once, send the Install link to yourself as an email or text message, then view that page on your Watch.
 You can also use these timepieces on an old phone or iPad/tablet as a desk or wall clock.